sarv-projects/pragma_v1/README.md

 ```bash
 pragma setup
 ```
-*Don't worry about dependencies—Pragma will automatically create a safe, isolated environment and install everything it needs behind the scenes.*
+*Pragma will automatically create a safe, isolated environment and install everything it needs behind the scenes.*

 ### 3. Start Pragma
 ```bash
 pragma
 ```
 Your default web browser will automatically open to `http://localhost:3777`.
-*(Note: If you are using WSL on Windows, the URL will be printed in your terminal.
+*(If you are using WSL on Windows, the URL will be printed in your terminal.
 Just copy and paste it into your Windows browser).*

 ### 4. Add Your API Keys
-On your first run, the friendly in-app **Setup Guide** will walk you through adding two API keys step-by-step:
+On your first run, the friendly in-app **Setup Guide** will walk you through adding your API keys step-by-step:
-1. **DeepSeek** (Required): Powers the app building.
-Pay-as-you-go (a $2 top-up is enough for many projects).
-2. **Groq** (Required): Powers the conversation and image analysis.
-Completely free, no credit card required.
+1. **Code generation key** (Required): Pragma supports **any OpenAI-compatible provider** — DeepSeek (recommended, ~$0.03/project), OpenAI, OpenRouter, Together AI, or local models via Ollama.
+Add your own API key and choose your provider.
+2. **Groq key** (Optional, free): Adds image analysis support and faster chat responses.
+Get a free key at [console.groq.com](https://console.groq.com).

 ### 5. Describe Your App
 Type what you want to build in plain English.
 Pragma will auto-select the best technology, ask a few clarifying questions, and build your complete application.

 > **Stuck?** Run `pragma doctor` in your terminal.
-It will automatically check your setup, keys, and network connectivity and tell you exactly how to fix any issues.
+It will check everything and tell you exactly how to fix any issues.

 ---

+## What You Can Do

+- **Build complete apps** from a single sentence description
+- **Upload screenshots or wireframes** — Pragma's Groq vision reads them and extracts the app design
+- **Iterate during generation** — forgot something mid-build?
+Type it in and it queues for post-generation refinement
+- **Live preview** — see your app running in your browser with one click
+- **Refine your projects** — chat with Pragma after generation to add features or fix issues
+- **Use your own AI models** — BYOK with OpenAI, Anthropic, Ollama, OpenRouter, Together, or any OpenAI-compatible provider
+- **Review the plan** before building — approve the architecture blueprint, then approve the execution plan

+---

 ## What You Get

 Every generated project is ready to use and includes:
-- ✅ All the files needed for your application
+- ✅ All the source files for your application
-- ✅ Database setup (PostgreSQL or SQLite)
+- ✅ Database setup (PostgreSQL or SQLite, with migrations)
-- ✅ User accounts and secure logins
+- ✅ User accounts and secure logins (JWT authentication)
-- ✅ An easy setup to run the app immediately on your computer
+- ✅ A Docker setup to run the app immediately
+- ✅ Automated tests
-- ✅ Built-in checks to make sure everything works correctly
+- ✅ Built-in checks that catch mistakes and auto-fix them
 - ✅ A plain-English guide explaining how to use your new app

 ---